Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 You’ll earn 4X AMEX Membership Rewards points at US restaurants.
 And another 4X points at US supermarkets on up to $25,000 in spending per year (then 1X point per $1).
-Other perks, like up to $120 dining credit at certain restaurants each year, and up to $100 back for dining in the first 3 months, only seal the deal.
+Other perks, like up to $120 dining credit at certain restaurants each year, and a $100 airline credit, only seal the deal.

-You’ll also earn 25,000 AMEX Membership Rewards points after spending $2,000 on purchases in the first 3 months of account opening, when you apply by January 9, 2019.
+You’ll also earn 35,000 AMEX Membership Rewards points after spending $2,000 on purchases in the first 3 months of account opening.
 And 3X AMEX Membership Rewards points on flights booked with the airline or through AMEX Travel.
 That gets you closer to your next big award trip!

 You can apply for the AMEX Gold card here.

 I’ll share all the details about this new card offer!